pgraham/php-annotations/README.md

 $annotations['Characteristic'] === true;
 ```

-However, the absence of an annotation will result in a value of `null`:
+The absence of an annotation will result in a value of `null`:

 ```php
 $annotations['AnotherCharacteristic'] === null;
 isset($annotations['AnotherCharacteristic']) === false;
 ```

-Instead, use the hasAnnotation($annotation) method:
+The hasAnnotation($annotation) method can be used to determine the existance of
+an annotation, regardless of its value.

 ```php
 <?php